Doomsday Predictions are Forever

 • Sixteen major hurricanes struck the US between 2000 and 2025.

-In other words: there has been no measurable change in hurricane frequency and intensity during the last one-hundred years despite a barrage of global warming headlines the last forty.
-The public should finally recognize the predictive capability of the global warming/climate change theory is lacking.
+In other words: there has been no measurable change in hurricane frequency and intensity during the last hundred years despite a barrage of global warming headlines the last forty.
+The public should finally recognize the predictive capability of the global warming/climate change theory has been lacking.

 Still, disciples steadfastly believe.
 I am a climate denier for analyzing metrics, for tarnishing reputations, and giving credence to their political opponents.
 To reassure the faithful, newer and bolder predictions distract from failed past predictions.